Generalized quasirandom properties of expanding graph sequencesedding: Generalized random and quasirandom properties with equivalence theorems

-\begin{definition} We are given a model graph $H$ on $k$ vertices with vertex-weights $r_1 ,\dots ,r_k$ ($r_i >0$, $\sum_{i=1}^k r_i =1$) and edge-weights $p_{ij} = p_{ji}$, $1\le i\le j \le k$ (entries of the $k\times k$ symmetric probability matrix $\PP$ of rank $k$, where $0\le p_{ij} \le 1$, $1\le i\le j \le k$, and the diagonal entries correspond to loops at every vertex). $G_n $ is the general term of a generalized random graph sequence on the model graph $H$ if \begin{itemize} \item it has $n$ vertices; \item to each vertex $v$ a cluster membership $c_v \in \{ 1, \dots ,k \}$ is assigned according to the probability distribution $r_1 ,\dots ,r_k$; \item given the memberships, each pair $v\ne u$ is connected with probability $p_{c_v c_u}$; \item further, all these decisions are made independently. \end{itemize} \end{definition} Let $(U_1 ,\dots ,U_k)$ be the so obtained clustering of the vertices (they also depend on $n$, however we will not denote this dependence, unless necessary).
-The definition implies the following \textbf{strong balancing condition} on the growth of the cluster sizes $n_i =|U_i|$, $i=1,\dots ,k$ $(\sum_{i=1}^k n_i =n)$: if $n\to\infty$, then $\frac{n_i}{n} \to r_i$ $(i=1,\dots ,k )$.
-The following theorem is the consequence of already known facts and large deviations. \begin{theorem} Let $(G_n )$ be a generalized random graph sequence on the model graph $H$; $G_n$ has $n$ vertices with vertex-classes $U_1 ,\dots ,U_k $ of sizes $n_1 ,\dots n_k$.
+Now some properties of a generalized random graph sequence are stated so that to get ideas how to formulate generalized quasirandom properties.

+\begin{proposition} Let $(G_n )$ be a generalized random graph sequence on the model graph $H$; $G_n$ has $n$ vertices with vertex-classes $U_1 ,\dots ,U_k $ of sizes $n_1 ,\dots n_k$ (they also depend on $n$).
 Let $H$, and so $k$ be kept fixed, i.e., the $k\times k$ probability matrix $\PP$ of rank $k$ and the `blow-up' ratios $r_1 ,\dots ,r_k$ are fixed, while $n\to\infty$ under the strong balancing condition.
-Then the following properties hold \textit{almost surely} for the homorphism densities of simple graphs in $G_n$, for the adjacency matrix $\A_n =(a_{ij}^{(n)})$, the normalized modularity matrix $\M_{D,n}$, the multiway discrepancies, and the within- and between-cluster codegrees of $G_n$. \begin{itemize} \item[{{0.}}] $G_n \to W_H$, where $W_H$ is the step-function graphon corresponding to $H$, and the convergence is meant in the sense of the convergence of homomorphism densities of any simple graph $F$ into $G_n$.
+Then the following properties hold \textit{almost surely} for the convergence of the graph sequence $(G_n )$, for the adjacency matrix $\A_n =(a_{ij}^{(n)})$, the normalized modularity matrix $\M_{\DD,n}$, the multiway discrepancies, and the within- and between-cluster codegrees of $G_n$. \begin{itemize} \item[{{0.}}] $G_n \to W_H$ as $n\to\infty$.

 \item[{{1.}}] $\A_n$ has exactly $k$ so-called \textit{structural} eigenvalues that are $\Theta (n)$, while the remaining eigenvalues are $O(\sqrt{n})$ (in absolute value).
 Further, the $k$-variance $S_{k,n}^2$ (see (\ref{kszoras})) of the $k$-dimensional vertex representatives, based on the eigenvectors corresponding to the structural eigenvalues of $\A_n$, is $O(\frac1{n})$.